raspberrypilearning/rpi-button-switch/en/step_3.md

     led.off()
     ```

+--- /task ---

+--- task ---

-+ Save and run your program.
+Save and run your program.
 When you push the button the LED should come on for three seconds.

+--- /task ---